peronczyk/PLON/README.md

 ## Why PLON?
 1. This framework was created for front-end developers who **don't want any base visual styling**, for people who likes to **start from a blank page** and have full controll over the effect of their work.
 2. SCSS structure and class naming encourages developers to use objective CSS (OOCSS).
 3. jQuery plugins are very easy to install and to debug.
-Scr
-3. Provides each plugin as a separate file - this encourages not to use unnecessary code.
+3. Provides each plugin as a separate file - so you don't have to use unnecessary code.

 ---
 ## Demo